-Placental site trophoblastic tumour (PSTT) is a rare and one of the least common (~ 0.2% 7) forms of gestational trophoblastic disease (GTD).
+Placental site trophoblastic tumour (PSTT) is rare and one of the least common (~ 0.2% 7) forms of the gestational trophoblastic disease (GTD).

 Presenting symptoms can include either abnormal vaginal bleeding and amenorrhoea 6.
-Upto 30% of patient may present with metastases at the time of diagnosis 10.
+Up to 30% of patients may present with metastases at the time of diagnosis 10.

 PSTT is composed of neoplastic transformation of intermediate trophoblastic cells that form a polypoid mass that may be within the endometrial canal or the myometrium.

-It may be divided into two main types dependant on vascularity 4:
+It may be divided into two main types depending on vascularity 4:

 - relatively hypovascular

-- in contrast to other forms of gestational trophoblastic disease PSTT produces small amounts of ß-human chorionic gonadotropin; this is thought to be due relative lack of syncytiotrophoblastic tissue within the tumour
+- in contrast to other forms of the gestational trophoblastic disease, PSTT produces small amounts of ß-human chorionic gonadotropin; this is thought to be due to relative lack of syncytiotrophoblastic tissue within a tumour

 - human placental lactogen (hPL) may be increased

 There can be some imaging overlap with an invasive mole and choriocarcinoma.
-One of the key roles of imaging is to attempt to clarify the vascularity of the tumour.
+One of the key roles of imaging is to attempt to clarify the vascularity of a tumour.